5 Diagnostic Tests Runners Need to Perform Regularly

-Running a few times a week and doing this consistently can have a tremendous effect to your health, I for one have ripped the benefits of running for more than 7 years.
+Consistently running a few times a week can have a tremendous effect on your health, I for one have reaped the benefits of running for more than 7 years.

-However, as human beings, we tend to abuse our new found fitness, constantly trying to push ourselves to the limit, conquering new miles, breaking PRs, and neglect proper rest and recovery, we unknowingly negate the positive benefits of running.
+However, as human beings, we tend to abuse our new found fitness, constantly trying to push ourselves to the limit, conquering new miles, breaking PRs, and neglecting proper rest and recovery.
+We unknowingly negate the positive benefits of running.

 Side Story: I personally got a bit of a scare when my pee turned brown after my Milo Marathon last July 31, honestly due to a recurring lower back problem I wasn’t able to really prepare for this race, I consulted a doctor and she told me it might have been Rhabdomyolysis.